NirmithDev/COMP4601/Lab 2/Readme.md

 ## Lab 2

+1. All of your server’s data is now stored in a database
+2. The previous functionality from lab #1 still works
+3. You can create orders successfully and the database is appropriately updated
+4. Your server rejects orders that are not valid due to:
+   a.
+Missing the purchaser’s name
+   b.
+Product does not exist
+   c.
+Product does not have enough stock
+5. You can view the list of orders that exist on the server
+6. You can view specific orders and see products that were part of the order

+### Code Suggestions

 1. for Orders implement a form to add said product to the order collection
 2. Maybe use session tokens